 - A. Housing and Community Benefits.
-Favor affordable housing and other community benefits over BART rider parking and TOD resident parking in any physical or financial decision-making. - B. Non-Automobile Access.
+Favor affordable_housing and other community benefits over BART rider parking and TOD resident parking in any physical or financial decision-making. - B. Non-Automobile Access.
 Increase the share of BART riders who access the stations via modes other than driving alone and parking.
 Prioritize access improvements in the surrounding neighborhoods and within the station areas that offer safe, comfortable, affordable, cost-effective alternatives for all BART customers, particularly those with mobility challenges.
 Future access planning should consider the rapid evolution for mobility trends and technologies and consider the adaptability of the station access plans to future foreseeable and unforeseeable mobility patterns and their ability to handle ridership growth without running into capacity constraints. - C. Equitable Access.
-Provide safe and secure station access options for people of all ages, abilities, races and ethnicities, genders, and income levels. - D. Parking Options.
-Minimize the need for new structured on-site BART customer parking by maximizing the use of available parking capacity along the corridor (such as Center Street parking garage, shared parking with the TOD or with other sites, and on-street parking management around site perimeters). - E. Transportation Demand Management.
-Any future development must include aggressive and innovative Transportation Demand Management strategies to reduce the vehicle miles traveled (VMT) and greenhouse gas (GHG)
+Provide safe and secure station access options for people of all ages, abilities, races and ethnicities, genders, and income levels.

-- emissions by residents, visitors, and employees by 20% by complying with BART's Transportation Demand Management program. - F. Parking and Traffic Impacts.
+- D. Parking Options.
+Minimize the need for new structured on-site BART customer parking by maximizing the use of available parking capacity along the corridor (such as Center Street parking garage, shared parking with the TOD or with other sites, and on-street parking management). - E. Transportation Demand Management.
+Any future development must include aggressive and innovative Transportation Demand Management strategies to reduce the vehicle miles traveled (VMT) and greenhouse gas (GHG) emissions by residents, visitors, and employees by 20% by complying with BART's Transportation Demand Management program. - F. Parking and Traffic Impacts.
 Limit the impacts of parking and driving on residents of the developments and surrounding neighborhoods (such as noise, air quality, GHG, and collisions) through transportation demand management, multi-modal circulation and access planning, infrastructure improvements, parking management, and other best practices. - G. Market Rate Pricing for Parking.
-Explore parking pricing that is better aligned with market demand as a possible strategy to promote BART rider and on-street parking availability, with consideration of the impacts of parking pricing on low-income residents and BART riders. - H. Prioritize Curb Space.
+Explore parking pricing that is better aligned with market demand as a possible strategy to promote BART rider and on-street parking availability, with consideration of the impacts of parking pricing on low income residents and BART riders. - H. Prioritize Curb Space.
 Buses and shuttles will be located to prioritize people with disabilities, active loading of passengers (over waiting vehicles), services available to the public, and the number of people transferring to BART.
 Different types of passenger loading zones will be incorporated for quick pick-ups and drop-offs, those that need to wait for their passenger, accessible loading areas, ride apps and taxis. - I. Wayfinding and Signage.
-Provide clear, accessible, adaptable station access signage and wayfinding to facilitate how people get to/from and through the station area consistent with the Metropolitan Transportation Commission's standards. - J. BART-related drop-off zones.
-Strive to locate BART-related drop-off zones on-site and connections to transit on-site or on 4-lane corridors.
+Provide clear, accessible, adaptable station access signage and wayfinding to facilitate how people get to/from and through the station area consistent with the Metropolitan Transportation Commission's standards.

 - A. Pedestrian & Bicycle Connections.
 Provide high-quality, safe pedestrian and bicycle connections to and through the site, including an off-street protected bicycle facility extending along Adeline Street, at least between Ashby Avenue and the intersection with MLK Way, with the potential to extend further through related Adeline improvement efforts. - B. Adeline Design.
-Reconfigure Adeline Street to transform a four-lane arterial into a safer space for all modes of transportation, creating a more walkable, vibrant place.
+Reconfigure Adeline Street to transform a four-lane arterial into a safer space for all modes of transportation, creating a more walkable, vibrant place..